Avoid These Latest Scams

 Instagram Business Profile Scam

 Scammers are copying legitimate business pages on Instagram.
 The profile name usually includes an extra letter or symbol which sometimes isn’t very noticeable, so it appears to be from the actual business.
-Scammers contact followers with a message congratulating them on winning a giveaway and request the recipient’s payment information in order to receive the gift.
+Scammers contact followers with a message congratulating them on winning a giveaway and requesting the recipient’s payment information in order to receive the gift.

 - Report the fake account to Instagram.